Incorrect deferrals recorded? That’s a fast track to an AUDIT DISASTER!

 Adjusting entries for accrued revenues are recorded as assets (accounts receivables), and accrued expenses (accounts payables) are recorded as liabilities on the balance sheets.
 Income statement reflects these amounts when it is first recognized, not when actual cash transaction occurs.

-The HighRadius Record to Report solution improves accounting by introducing automation to the forefront, dramatically increasing efficiency and accuracy.
+The HighRadius Record to Report software improves accounting by introducing automation to the forefront, dramatically increasing efficiency and accuracy.
 HighRadius’ no-code platform with an Excel-like interface, LiveCube, automates data extraction with customizable templates and is capable of handling millions of records.
 It enables enterprises to achieve 50% reduction in manual operations by automating processes such as data retrieval from multiple sources and grouping certain transactions to simplify journal entry posting.

 LiveCube allows users to do a one-time setup leveraging customizable templates for automating journal entry postings.
 Further, HighRadius’ Journal Entry Management facilitates auto-posting of entries of different formats to any ERP system or any other system of records, all the while ensuring compliance with industry standards.
 Journal entries can also be customized based on individual system records.
 Integrating this with LiveCube can enable manual preparation of journal entries using templates where all company data is auto-populated.

 Journal Entry Management impacts the financial close process, allowing firms to achieve a 30% reduction in days to close.
 This function provides automated posting alternatives, which considerably speeds up the total closing process while maintaining accuracy.
-Close checklists and audit trail features provide a clear view of tasks that need to be completed and all the changes made to a task to maintain the integrity of the close process, ensuring audit and compliance readiness.
+Close checklists and audit trail features provide a clear view of tasks that need to be completed, and all the changes made to a task to maintain the integrity of the close process, ensuring audit and compliance readiness.
 The Maker Checker Workflow adds to the efficiency of the financial close process by segregating responsibilities and enabling the monitoring of priority tasks.

 FAQs